 Tips for Juicy Flavorful Grilled Shrimp

-I really prefer grilling with larger shrimp.
-I find that they do the best and aren’t quite as touchy.
+BUY THE BIG SHRIMP.
+For real.
+Spring for it, it is worth it if you’re going to be grilling.
+They really do the best and aren’t quite as touchy.
 The smaller varieties can get overcooked really quickly!

 I aim for the 15 per pound size, also known as Colossal.
 If you buy them with the shell-on and tail-on, you can get them for a lower price and then peel and devein them yourself.
-I find this adds time but can save you money.
-If I know I won’t have time, I go ahead and buy the pre-peeled ones for convenience.
+This adds time, but can save you money.
+If I know I won’t have time, I go ahead and buy the peeled shrimp for convenience.

 Just thaw the frozen raw shrimp in the refrigerator overnight, or run the shrimp under cold running water.
 I put mine in a colander and let it just have that regular water stream to help break off any ice and thaw.

-These tips work great for any time you go to grill shrimp.
-Once you learn the perfect timing on cooking your shrimp, you will be able to make juicy shrimp that is cooked right every time.
+These tips work great for any time you want to grill shrimp.
+Once you learn the perfect timing, you will be able to make juicy shrimp that is cooked right every time.

 Make these tacos for your family and friends and see what they think!
-Nothing beats a good taco in my books.
+Nothing beats a good taco!

 - 1 pound Colossal White Shrimp, uncooked and peeled with tails on